Kanchanaburi History & Geography

 How to Get To Kanchanaburi

 To get to Kanchanaburi from Bangkok, you can decide to travel by train, mini-buses or taking a metered taxi.
 The train from Bangkok to Kanchanaburi can be made from Thonburi station in Bangkok, but is just a tiny train station, not the main one.
 The train cost 100 Baht from Bangkok to Kanchanaburi, and it leaves at 7.50 am and another one at 1.55 pm daily.
-Using a taxi from Bangkok to Kanchanaburi is quite expensive and mostly if you are travelling alone.
+Using a taxi from Bangkok to Kanchanaburi is quite expensive and mostly if you are traveling alone.
 It goes for roughly 1000 Baht, but it is faster than the train.
 The minibus option costs 250 Baht; this can be best suited for family and if they want to reach Kanchanaburi faster.

 Accommodation & Places To Stay